Mixed emotions as McDonald's leaves Kazakhstan

 Industry insiders, however, say certificates and audits required by the U.S. brand were expensive and lengthy, and local meat producers did not want to bother with them.

-Mcdonald's and Food Solutions did not immediately respond to emails requesting comment.
+Food Solutions did not immediately respond to an email requesting comment.
+McDonald's said its agreement with the licensee had been terminated but did not answer questions about the reasons.

-The Kazakh company said on Thursday it would soon reopen its restaurants under a new brand due to "supply issues".

 Many Kazakh businesses have faced supply problems in the wake of Russia's invasion of Ukraine and the Western sanctions against Moscow that followed.
 Neighbouring Russia is Kazakhstan's main trading partner.